 Instagram tops the rank of influencer marketing with 90% of marketers naming it as the go-to platform for influencers.
 Construction companies can partner with industry experts as influencers to promote their services through Instagram, which drives up engagement.

 Instagram now has 1 billion active users, half of whom use Instagram Stories regularly.
-Designed for the mobile generation, Instagram is a tool that lets you capture and share images from your smartphone and upload them easily on the go.
+Designed for the mobile generation, Instagram is a tool that lets you capture and share images from your smartphone and upload them easily on your instagram social media construction account.

 Construction companies can encourage their crew to keep an eye out for sharable photo opportunities to goon the official pages, boosting crew morale by acknowledging their contributions.